"Solo Piano Book No. 1" (Sheet Music Video) and "Solo Piano Book No. 2 (Crossed Hands)" Classical Piano scores

 Symphonic Music

-Explore my orchestral compositions and original soundtracks.
-Here I pour my broadest vision of musical narrative, using the power of the symphony orchestra to create immersive atmospheres and deep sonic stories that accompany both image and imagination.
+Explore my orchestral works and original soundtracks.
+Here I present my broader vision of musical narrative, employing the power of the symphony to build immersive atmospheres and deep sonic stories that guide both the eye and the imagination.

 Beethoven Orchestrated

-Beethoven Orchestrated: - Fur Elise - Sonate "Moonlight" - Concerto N 5 Emperor (Orchestration Solo Piano) - Sonate N 31 Part III - Turkish March - Sonate Pathetique (String Quartet) - Sonate N 30 Part VI - Sonate Pathetique (String Orchestra) - Sonate N 32 Part V - Sonate N º5 – A sonic journey from the delicacy of the piano to the explosion of brass and strings.
-Marcelo Rago accepted the challenge of orchestrating them to reveal layers of sound that perhaps Beethoven only imagined in his mind.
+Beethoven Orchestrated: - Fur Elise - “Moonlight” Sonata - Emperor Concerto - Sonata No. 31 - Turkish March - Pathetique Sonata - Sonata No. 30 - Sonata No. 32.
+A sonic journey from piano delicacy to the power of brass and strings.
+Marcelo Rago explores layers of sound that Beethoven may have only imagined in his mind through these arrangements.

 Sheet Music Videos

-Follow the score in real time while the video unfolds the musical performance.
-This immersive experience lets you see every detail of the technical writing, bringing together academic reading and listening appreciation into a single narrative plane.
+Follow the sheet music in real time as the performance unfolds.
+This immersive format allows you to observe every detail of the technical writing, uniting academic study and listening pleasure into a single visual and auditory narrative.

 Improvisations